TelegramBots/book/src/3/updates/webhook.md

 [![Webhook guide](https://img.shields.io/badge/Bot_API-Webhook%20guide-blue.svg?style=flat-square)](https://core.telegram.org/bots/webhooks)

-With Webhook, your web application gets notified automatically by Telegram when new updates arrive for your bot.
+With Webhook, your web application gets notified [sequentially](#updates-are-posted-sequentially-to-your-webapp), automatically by Telegram when new updates arrive for your bot.

 Your application will receive HTTP POST requests with an Update structure in the body, using specific JSON serialization settings `Telegram.Bot.JsonBotAPI.Options`.